dfaj/test-problems/README.md

-# The files in the folder are the solutions to the given challenge problems:
+# Solutions to the given challenge problems:

 1. Given the interface "GNode" (in **GNode.java**) that looks like this: